-Campers enrolled in extended day programming will have an afternoon snack at 4 pm followed by Good Moves Games Club by Labyrinth at 4:30 pm.
+Campers enrolled in extended day programming will have an afternoon snack between 4-15 pm (we provide air-popped popcorn to supplement packed snacks) followed by Good Moves Games Club by Labyrinth at 4:30 pm.
 Extended day pickup is between the end of that class at 5:30 pm and 5:45 pm

 Campers should wear clothing for movement – shorts under skirts please! – and layers appropriate for the weather.
 Camp is very active and your camper may be warm during our yoga classes.

 Your camper should also have walking and playground appropriate shoes – No flip-flops, no open-healed crocs or clogs, no ballet flats.
 If your camper arrives in in inappropriate shoes, you may be asked to bring an alternative pair before lunch.

 Your camper needs weather-appropriate outer wear.
 Unless weather is dangerously terrible, we are going outside.
 In winter, that means hats, gloves, coats, long pants (yes, we’ve had campers show up with bare legs mid-winter), rain gear etc. If they are inappropriately dressed, they are going to be cold and/or wet.

 All PK4 campers need a change of underwear, pants and socks!
 Even if you think they are completely reliable about their bathroom needs, accidents happen.
 We find campers caught up in the fun of camp don’t want to stop and go to the bathroom.
 Even with regular reminders, PK4 campers (and sometimes older ones) tend to overestimate how long they can wait, especially when we are out on the playground and bathrooms are not convenient.